dis-sg/dis-sg.github.io/_posts/2020-08-12-creative-weekly-5.md

 <figcaption><a href="https://www.facebook.com/SingaporeHDB/photos/a.966983546661865/3868711893155668" target="_blank">(Source)</a></figcaption>
 </figure>

-This play on words is one of the newest meme trends.
-It originated from meme creators taking screenshots of lyric-sounding names of Facebook profiles and messaging them lyrics.
+This play on words is one of the newest meme trends, which involes messaging lyric-sounding Facebook profiles to complete a song verse.
+Thankfully, Beatty Oh does not exist on Facebook.

 HDB’s joke landed well because it came from a traditionally stiff government agency.
 It signals that it wants to be seen as approachable and keeping up with the times.

-On the flip side, try too hard and watch .
+On the flip side, trying too hard would incur the wrath of the online mob.
 Memes do not work when they are too forceful in promotion.

 <figure>
 <img src="https://i.imgur.com/yoHuCyR.jpg" alt="my first school meme">